nicolauria/reddit_mock/README.md

 to populate my Post and Comment objects.
 I could then check to see if their child array is empty before making an ajax request.

 ### comments state
-the comments reducer returns one main 'comments' object inside this object comments and their children are listed as key value pairs
+the comments reducer returns one main 'comments' object<br />
+inside this object comments and their children are listed as key value pairs<br />
 eg:
 ```
 {